Starlight-S7/-Fathima-Sabu-Command-Line-Interface-and-Scripting-Graded-Lab-Assignment-Modules-1-4/README.md

 4. Background Process Execution:
 Start a command in the background and verify that it is running.

-In Linux, background processing allows a task to run independently of the active terminal.
+**Answer 4:** In Linux, background processing allows a task to run independently of the active terminal.
 To execute a command in the background, append an ampersand (&) to the end of the command (e.g., sleep 100 &).
 I verified it is running by using the ps command.

 I also used the ps aux command with the help of grep to pinpoint the exam process running, as ps aux would usually give a long list of processes.
 So, using grep to specify which command we wanna check is a time efficient way.
 <img width="1174" height="363" alt="Screenshot (673)" src="https://github.com/user-attachments/assets/6a930edd-a3ff-4ccb-ba32-ce81a2dd84dc" />